War Eagle in Benton County, Arkansas — The American South (West South Central)

 Erected 1962 by Pea Ridge Memorial Association.

 Location.
 36° 16.067′ N, 93° 56.638′ W. Marker is in War Eagle, Arkansas, in Benton County.
 Marker is on High Sky Inn Road (State Highway 303) ¼ mile west of Bettis Hill Road, on the right when traveling north.
+This marker is just over the bridge from the War Eagle Mill.
 Touch for map.
-This marker is just over the bridge from the War Eagle Mill.
 Marker is at or near this postal address: 11036 High Sky Inn Road, Rogers AR 72756, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-War Eagle Mills Farm (within shouting distance of this marker); War Eagle Mill (about 300 feet away, measured in a direct line); Van Winkle's Mill Rev. James M. Ingram (approx. 9.4 miles away); Cross Hollows (approx. 9½ miles away); a different marker also named Cross Hollows (approx. 9½ miles away); Original Site of Bloomington (Mudtown) Arkansas (approx. 9.7 miles away); The Butterfield Stagecoach Road (approx. 9.8 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+War Eagle Mills Farm (within shouting distance War Eagle Mill (about 300 feet away, measured in a direct line); Van Winkle's Mill (approx. 2.2 miles away); Rev. James M. Ingram (approx. 9.4 miles away); Cross Hollows (approx. 9½ miles away); a different marker also named Cross Hollows (approx. 9½ miles away); Fitzgerald's Station (approx. 10.4 miles away); Lowell Postal Service (approx. 10½ miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 The list is markers installed by the Pea Ridge Memorial Association from 1962-1964 on the Pea Ridge Campaign.